Murder of Sophie Lancaster: Media reaction

 The attack was discussed in the media in connection with a wave of youth gang-related violence in the UK over the summer of 2007, including the murder of Liverpool schoolboy Rhys Jones.
 Then Conservative leader David Cameron mentioned the attack as an example in a "speech criticising youth crime and Britain's 'real and growing' problem with violence".
 Since then, coverage has mainly been restricted to the local press and the Internet, except for the funeral, which received wider coverage.
 In February 2008, The Observer compared the limited amount of coverage the Lancaster case received to the large amount of coverage worldwide which the media paid to the case of discrimination faced by a Yorkshire goth couple who were thrown off a bus: "That the story received just a fraction of the coverage garned [sic] by the dog-lead goths tells you something about society.
 The British eccentric has become the circus freak."
 However, the trial in March 2008 saw extensive coverage in national media.
 On 13 March 2008, Bizarre magazine launched a "Proud to be Different" campaign in honour of Lancaster.

 Rod Liddle of The Sunday Times observed after the murder that the victims of the attack had paid the price for the indulgence of the "feral" criminals who perpetrated it "by their parents, by the courts, by the council, by a government which wants to send fewer such people to prison."

 There are a large number of Facebook groups dedicated to Lancaster.
 With the exception of the "Sophie Lancaster Foundation" group, none of these are official, and nearly all focus on the tragedy of her death.

-On 26 November 2009, which would have been Lancaster's 23rd birthday, a 4-minute animation named Dark Angel, based on the murder, was released onto the internet and shown on MTV.
+On 26 November 2009, which would have been Lancaster's 23rd birthday, a four-minute animated short film named Dark Angel, based on the murder, was released onto the internet and broadcast on MTV.
 The film was also projected onto a screen in the Cathedral Gardens in Manchester.

 In July 2010, the book Weirdo Mosher Freak by journalist Catherine Smyth was published about the murder.